arangodb/docs/3.10/administration-reduce-memory-footprint.md

 in a development or staging environment.
 {% endhint %}

-Usually, a database server will try to use all the memory it can get to improve performance by caching or buffering.
-Therefore it is important to tell an ArangoDB process how much memory it is allowed to use.
+Usually, a database server tries to use all the memory it can get to improve performance by caching or buffering.
+Therefore, it is important to tell an ArangoDB process how much memory it is allowed to use.
 ArangoDB detects the available RAM on the server and divides this up amongst its subsystems in some default way, which is suitable for a wide